-Uranium is the fuel that enables nuclear plants to generate electricity.
-Demand for the commodity is largely driven by global nuclear power output.
-Despite anticipated growth in nuclear power, and in turn, rising demand for uranium, gaining exposure to this commodity can be difficult.
-Uranium trades with thin liquidity on futures exchanges and there are ownership restrictions, given its usage in weapons.
+Uranium fuel enables nuclear power plants to generate electricity.
+A single uranium pellet, slightly larger than a pencil eraser, contains the energy of a ton of coal, three barrels of oil, or 17,000 cubic feet of natural gas.2 Demand for the commodity is largely driven by global nuclear power output.
+Despite expected growth in nuclear power, and a correlative increase in uranium demand, gaining exposure to this commodity can be difficult.
+Uranium trades with thin liquidity on futures exchanges and there are ownership restrictions related to its usage in weapons production.

 - What is the outlook for uranium demand?